SHIVAM-KUMAR-59/JAVA-OOPS/README.md

 * Static member inside a non-static
 * `this` keyword inside static
 * Initialisation of static variables
-* Inner Classes
-* Internal working of some statements
 * Singleton Class
 </details>